Anthropology: Etymology

-History
+Origin and development of the term

 Through the 19th century

 In 1647, the Bartholins, early scholars of the University of Copenhagen, defined l'anthropologie as follows:

-Sporadic use of the term for some of the subject matter occurred subsequently, such as the use by Étienne Serres in 1839 to describe the natural history, or paleontology, of man, based on comparative anatomy, and the creation of a chair in anthropology and ethnography in 1850 at the French National Museum of Natural History by Jean Louis Armand de Quatrefages de Bréau.
+Sporadic use of the term for some of the subject matter occurred subsequently, including its use by Étienne Serres in 1839 to describe the natural history, or paleontology, of man, based on comparative anatomy, and the creation of a chair in anthropology and ethnography in 1850 at the French National Museum of Natural History by Jean Louis Armand de Quatrefages de Bréau.
 Various short-lived organizations of anthropologists had already been formed.
-The Société Ethnologique de Paris, the first to use the term ethnology, was formed in 1839.
-Its members were primarily anti-slavery activists.
-When slavery was abolished in France in 1848, the Société was abandoned.
+The Société Ethnologique de Paris, the first to use the term ethnology, was formed in 1839 and focused on methodically studying human races.
+After the death of its founder, William Frédéric Edwards, in 1842, it gradually declined in activity until it eventually dissolved in 1862.

-Meanwhile, the Ethnological Society of New York, currently the American Ethnological Society, was founded on its model in 1842, as well as the Ethnological Society of London in 1843, a break-away group of the Aborigines' Protection Society.
-These anthropologists of the times were liberal, anti-slavery, and pro-human-rights activists.
+Meanwhile, the Ethnological Society of New York, now the American Ethnological Society, was founded on its model in 1842, as well as the Ethnological Society of London in 1843, a break-away group of the Aborigines' Protection Society.
+These anthropologists were liberal, anti-slavery, and pro-human rights.
 They maintained international connections.

 Anthropology and many other current fields are the intellectual results of the comparative methods developed in the earlier 19th century.
-Theorists in such diverse fields as anatomy, linguistics, and ethnology, making feature-by-feature comparisons of their subject matters, were beginning to suspect that similarities between animals, languages, and folkways were the result of processes or laws unknown to them then.
+Theorists in diverse fields such as anatomy, linguistics, and ethnology, started making feature-by-feature comparisons of their subject matters, and were beginning to suspect that similarities between animals, languages, and folkways were the result of processes or laws unknown to them then.
 For them, the publication of Charles Darwin's On the Origin of Species was the epiphany of everything they had begun to suspect.
 Darwin himself arrived at his conclusions through comparison of species he had seen in agronomy and in the wild.

 Darwin and Wallace unveiled evolution in the late 1850s.
 There was an immediate rush to bring it into the social sciences.
 Paul Broca in Paris was in the process of breaking away from the Société de biologie to form the first of the explicitly anthropological societies, the Société d'Anthropologie de Paris, meeting for the first time in Paris in 1859.
 When he read Darwin, he became an immediate convert to Transformisme, as the French called evolutionism.
 His definition now became "the study of the human group, considered as a whole, in its details, and in relation to the rest of nature".